swift-server/swift-aws-lambda-runtime/Sources/AWSLambdaRuntimeCore/Documentation.docc/Deployment.md

 ### Invoke the function

 Select the **Test** tab in the console and prepare a payload to send to your Lambda function.
 In this example, you've deployed the [HelloWorld](Exmaples.HelloWorld/README.md) example function.
-The function expects a `String` as input parameter and returns a `String`.
+As explained, the function takes a `String` as input and returns a `String`. we will therefore create a test event with a JSON payload that contains a `String`.

 Select **Create new event**.
 Enter an **Event name**.
 Enter `"Swift on Lambda"` as **Event JSON**.
 Note that the payload must be a valid JSON document, hence we use surrounding double quotes (`"`).